IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-introduction-to-the-molecules-of-life-dna-rna-and-proteins/index.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/episode/3k6dFRu1XPmQObB1U8UjhM?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/episode/5qT2Ez7aUA29lPRSeacNPW?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-## The Fancy Terms about DNA to know for the VCE exam:
-1. Antiparallel
-    - The two DNA strands run alongside each other in the opposite direction (with respect to the 5' phosphate and the 3' hydroxyl group)
-2. Redundant
-   - Multiple different DNA sequences can encode the same amino acid / protein
-3. Degenerate
-   - A change to a DNA sequence doesn't always result in a change to the protein it encodes
-4. Condensation Polymerisation
-   - The phosphodiester backbone of a DNA strand forms from the addition of nucleotides, resulting in the loss of water
-5. Universal
-    - The same DNA sequence encodes for the same protein no matter what organism it is in
-6. Gene
-   - A DNA sequence which encodes a specific protein product
-7. Complementary Base Pairing
-   - Particular nucleotides only ever pair up with each other using hydrogen bonds. (e.g. A - T, G - C)